Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Abstract

 \section{Abstract}

 The identification of platforms with independently tunable nonlinearity and non-Hermiticity promises a quantitative route to far-from-equilibrium universality across many-body systems.
-Here we show that a conventional ferromagnetic multilayer realizes this paradigm: balancing a dc drive against Gilbert damping stabilizes a chiral spin-superfluid limit cycle that spontaneously breaks spacetime-translation symmetry.
-The resulting superflow is intrinsically nonreciprocal: long-wavelength magnons of opposite chirality acquire asymmetric dispersions and propagate direction-selectively, realizing a spin-superfluid diode.
+Here we show that a conventional ferromagnetic multilayer realizes this paradigm: balancing a dc drive against Gilbert damping stabilizes a self-organized, current-carrying nonequilibrium condensate that spontaneously breaks spacetime-translation symmetry.
+The chirality of this spin superfluid limit cycle state generates an inherently nonreciprocal flow: long-wavelength magnons of opposite chirality acquire asymmetric dispersions and propagate direction-selectively, realizing a spin superfluid diode.
 This asymmetry is flow-borne -- it reflects broken Galilean invariance and requires neither structural asymmetry nor finely tuned gain–loss balance.
 Linearized dynamics in the comoving superfluid frame are intrinsically pseudo-Hermitian and, in the long-wavelength sector, can be mapped to a (1+1)D wave equation on curved spacetime.
 Spatial modulation of the drive enables the generation of sonic horizons that parametrically squeeze magnons and produce Hawking-like particle–hole emission.
 Our results establish a tabletop route from nonlinear dissipative-driven magnetization dynamics to nonreciprocal transport, nonequilibrium phase transitions, and analogue-gravity kinematics.